flet-dev/website/docs/extend/integrating-existing-flutter-packages.md

 * Flet Dart package

-* Python control
+* Flet Python control

 Flet Dart package contains Flutter widget ...
 (Feodor)

-Python control is a Python class that you will use in your Flet program .
+Flet Python control is a Python class that you will use in your Flet program.

 For example, take a look at a basic [Flet extension](https://github.com/InesaFitsner/extend-flet-example) for [flutter_spinkit](https://pub.dev/packages/flutter_spinkit) package.